-- Don’t go down internet rabbit holes.
+- Protect your time as much as if it’s a valuable savings account that you’re reluctant to spend.
+In particular, there’s so much noise on the internet, that you can find yourself in an internet vortex quickly.
 Before you know it, one article leads to the next, which leads to hyperventilation.
 It’s best if you can really try to safeguard your work time and energy for focusing on getting through your to-do list, and separate out your news and social feed for non-work hours.
 If you do go online, try to keep it brief and intentional, rather than spiraling through all sorts of content.

 - Make a daily plan.
 More than ever, as the saying goes, failing to plan = planning to fail.
 With work needs, and family, and calls from friends, most of us have more on our plates than ever before.
 Whether you make a plan the night before, or early in the morning, you’ll likely feel much better about your work if you can be proactive vs reactive.